dotnet/arcade/Documentation/DocumentationPrinciples.md

 Value ease of maintenance and information quality.

+Arcade's customers are developers who understand their project's current build.
+Therefore there is high value in providing a mapping of existing non-Arcade build steps and concepts to Arcade build steps and concepts.

+Arcade's customers have high technical knowledge.
+Use this expectation to avoid over-documenting simple tasks.

+Examples should be simple but not trivial.

 Documentation starts with a single landing page (like current StartHere.md).
 All other documentation may be found within a few clicks of here.

 Documentation is organized by category, then by product.
 Categories borrow from 1ES and mirror development flow.
 This provides natural boundaries and flow for both customers and developers, improving understanding.
 Existing documentation maps well to this space.
 The categories are: Code, Build, Test, Deploy.

-Our customers are developers who understand their project's current build.
-Therefore there is high value in providing a mapping of existing non-Arcade build steps and concepts to Arcade build steps and concepts.

-Our customers have high technical knowledge.
-Use this expectation to avoid over-documenting simple tasks.

 Markdown files are sufficient for current efforts.
 GitHub pages provides a nice path for extending simple Markdown support, adding options and complexity.
 These options may be added as needed.

+Product documentation contains all knowledge necessary for a user to be successful.
+They may be a single page or many as best fits the need.
+Product documentation includes:

+  - An overview describing the need the tool fulfills and how it does this.
+  - Requirements for the product's execution and operation
+  - Explanation of concepts pertinent to understanding the product's operation
+  - Detailed explanation of the product's user interface (e.g., command-line parameters)
+  - Examples illustrating the use of the product

+The Arcade Project is itself a product, though it may also be viewed as a collection of smaller products.
+As such, Arcade also benefits from having product documentation.